Sets The Employee Rewards Up and Make Your People Happy

 Commissions, piecework pay plans, incentive systems, group bonuses, merit pay, and other forms of pay-for-performance plans are examples of performance-based rewards.

-It is clear that rewarding employees is more than just a way to boost an employee's ego; it also has several significant benefits for employers.
+It is clear that rewarding employees goes beyond boosting their ego; it also brings several significant benefits for employers.

 No one wants to feel undervalued at work, so all employees must receive rewards for their efforts.
-There are numerous ways to show your employees that you care, ranging from simple gift cards to humble thank you note and financial and non-financial rewards.
+There are numerous ways to demonstrate your appreciation to your employees, ranging from simple gift cards and heartfelt thank-you notes to both financial and non-financial rewards.